OpenEvalProject/evals/manuscripts/elife-40224/v2/manuscript.md

 Cortical Map Projection.
 The cortical surfaces of the fsaverage left and right hemispheres, on which the group-average data were constructed, were inflated both to a smooth hemisphere (FreeSurfer’s ‘inflated’ surface) as well as to a sphere (FreeSurfer’s ‘sphere’ surface); the vertices on the spherical surfaces were then flattened to 2D maps using an orthographic map projection.
 Precise parameters of this projection and the source code used to generate it are included in the Data Availability Statement.
 We refer to the 2D vertex coordinates in this resulting map as the ‘initial vertex coordinates’ because they precede the warping of the vertex coordinates that occurs during registration.

 Registration.
 The initial vertex coordinates of the map projections described above were warped in order to bring the polar angle and eccentricity measurements of the vertices into alignment with the 2D model’s predictions of retinotopy while maintaining topological constraints: that is preventing triangles in the triangle mesh representing the 2D cortical map from inverting and penalizing excessive stretching or compression of the map.
 This process was achieved by minimizing a potential function defined in terms of the edges of the triangle mesh, the angles of the triangle mesh, and the positions of the vertices with polar angle and eccentricity measurements above the weight threshold (see Group-Average Data, above).
-Equation 3 gives this potential function, F(x), which is further broken down into four components detailed in Table 2.
+Equation 3 gives this potential function, $F(x)$, which is further broken down into four components detailed in Table 2.
 Fundamentally, the potential function F is a sum of two kinds of penalties: penalties for deviations from the reference mesh and penalties for mismatches between the vertices with retinotopic coordinates and their positions in the retinotopic model.
-In the case of the former, the reference mesh is gi x0,E,Θ,P,andΦ and the potential of the deviations are defined by fe, fθ, and fp.
-The latter is described by fφ.
-In these functions, x represents the n × 2 matrix of the 2D-coordinates of each vertex while ×0 represents the same coordinates in the reference mesh; E represents the set of undirected edges (represented as (u,v) pairs such that (u,v) and (v,u) are not both in E) in the reference mesh; Θ represents the set of angle triples (a, b, c) such that the angle is between edge (a,b) and edge (a,c); P is the set of vertices that lie on the perimeter of the 2D map projection; rx(u,v) is the Euclidean distance between vectors (x)uand(x)v; and αx(a,b,c) is the counter-clockwise angle between vectors ((x)b−(x)a)and((x)c−(x)a);Φ represents the set of anchors defined by the retinotopic model in which each anchor is represented by a tuple (u,y,σ,w) where w is the weight of the anchor, u is the vertex drawn to the anchor, σ is the standard deviation of the anchor’s Gaussian potential well, and yy is the 2D point to which the anchor is attached; the constants q0andq1 are the minimum and maximum allowable edge lengths, respectively.(3)F(x;x0,E,Θ,Φ,P)=Fe(x;x0,E)+Fϑ(x;x0,Θ)+Fp(x;x0,P)+Fφ(x;x0,Φ)
+In the case of the former, the reference mesh is gi $x_{0},E,Θ,P,andΦ$ and the potential of the deviations are defined by $f_{e}$, $f_{\theta}$, and $f_{p}$.
+The latter is described by $f_{\phi}$.
+In these functions, $x$ represents the n × 2 matrix of the 2D-coordinates of each vertex while $\times_{0}$ represents the same coordinates in the reference mesh; E represents the set of undirected edges (represented as $(u,v)$ pairs such that $(u,v)$ and $(v,u)$ are not both in E) in the reference mesh; $Θ$ represents the set of angle triples (a, b, c) such that the angle is between edge $(a,b)$ and edge $(a,c)$; P is the set of vertices that lie on the perimeter of the 2D map projection; rx(u,v) is the Euclidean distance between vectors $(x)_{u}and(x)_{v}$; and $\alpha_{x}(a,b,c)$ is the counter-clockwise angle between vectors $((x)b−(x)a)and((x)c−(x)a);Φ$ represents the set of anchors defined by the retinotopic model in which each anchor is represented by a tuple $(u,y,\sigma,w)$ where w is the weight of the anchor, $u$ is the vertex drawn to the anchor, $\sigma$ is the standard deviation of the anchor’s Gaussian potential well, and $y$y is the 2D point to which the anchor is attached; the constants $q_{0}andq1$ are the minimum and maximum allowable edge lengths, respectively.

+$$
+F(x;x_{0},E,Θ,Φ,P)=F_{e}(x;x_{0},E)+F_{ϑ}(x;x_{0},Θ)+F_{p}(x;x_{0},P)+F_{\phi}(x;x_{0},Φ)
+$$

 The term of the potential function devoted to the retinotopic model is given in Fφ (Equation 3; Table 2).
 This potential term is a set of inverted-Gaussian potential wells called anchors.
-Each anchor represents the attraction of a single vertex u, with measured polar angle θ, eccentricity ϱ, and weight w, to a 2D point y, at which the retinotopic model predicts a polar angle value of θ and an eccentricity value of ϱ.
-Note that each visual area represents every point (θ,ϱ) in the visual field, there are multiple anchors per vertex with retinotopic data.
+Each anchor represents the attraction of a single vertex u, with measured polar angle $\theta$, eccentricity $ϱ$, and weight w, to a 2D point y, at which the retinotopic model predicts a polar angle value of $\theta$ and an eccentricity value of $ϱ$.
+Note that each visual area represents every point $(\theta,ϱ)$ in the visual field, there are multiple anchors per vertex with retinotopic data.
 In fact, the retinotopic model used in this paper defines nine maps in addition to the V1-V3 maps (see Model of Retinotopy, above), bringing the total number of anchors per retinotopic vertex to 12.
 The additional areas are intended partly to prevent vertices immediately outside of V1-V3 from being drawn incorrectly into the V1-V3 section of the model and are not analyzed in detail in this paper.
 Each anchor additionally defines a parameter σ; this value is the width (standard deviation) of the anchor’s Gaussian potential well; σ is defined as the minimum distance from the given anchor to any other anchor to which u is also attracted; this value was given a maximum value of 20ε where ε is the mean edge-length in the projected map.

 The potential function was minimized using a gradient descent algorithm sensitive to the singularities in the terms Ge, and Gθ (Table 2); whenever the singularity is accidentally crossed, the minimizer backtracks and chooses a smaller step-size.
 This approach prevents the inversion (from counter-clockwise ordering to clockwise ordering) of any triangle in the mesh, as such an inversion would require the minimization trajectory to pass through a singularity at the point where α = 0 or α = π.
 The source code used to minimize the potential function as well as specifications of the gradients of each term is provided in the open-source library included with the Neuropythy and Neurotica libraries (https://github.com/noahbenson/nben).